CottageLabs/journalcheckertool/Importer/README.md

 You can then import this into ES with:

 ```
-python jctdata/index.py jac
+python jctdata/index.py jct_dev jac
 ```

-This will create a new index type with the name `jac-[timestamp]`
+This will create a new index type with the name `jac` in an index called `jct_dev_jac[timestamp]`

-It currently does not set the alias on the ES, so you need to do that manually for now.
+It will then create (or repoint) the alias `jct_dev_jac` to this new index.

+It does not currently remove the old index.

 # Gathering data